xuyouze/MyNotes/VGG.md

 # Paper Name:
 **_VERY DEEP CONVOLUTIONAL NETWORKS FOR LARGE-SCALE IMAGE RECOGNITION_**
 # publishing information
 K. Simonyan and A. Zisserman.
 Very deep convolutional networks for large-scale image recognition.
-In ICLR, 2015.[[paper]](https://arxiv.org/abs/1409.1556)
+In ICLR, 2015. [[paper]](https://arxiv.org/abs/1409.1556)
 # 1.background problem:
   * the accuracy of ILSVRC is still low.
 In order to improve that, this paper modify the architecture of conventional CNN
+  * and there is no one systematically evaluate the impact of depth on convolution neural network.

 # 2. the proposed methods:
   * a thorough evaluation of networks of increasing depth using an architecture with 3\*3 convolution filters.